Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/issue-document-store-webapp.md

   }
 ```

-5. Once the merkle root has been issued, a success message **"Batch has been issued"** will display.
+5. Once the `merkleRoot` has been issued, a success message **"Batch has been issued"** will display.

 ![Issuance Success](/docs/integrator-section/webapp-tutorial/issuing-webapp/success.png)